zhenxwang2/IMPUTE/README.md

 ///////    Project of Biostatistics 830  /////////////

 C++ code to do imputation of hyplotypes with a HMM...
+Each job has its own head file *.h

+CalcGL.h contains three functions (InitializeFirstVector, Transpose, Condition) to be used in HMM LeftWalk & RightWalk.
+Please include CalcGL.h if need to call those three functions by:  #include "CalcGL.h"

 compile cpp code :